 Bitdefender also clearly states who has access to your data, which includes Bitdefender employees and external data processors.
 As we understand it, these external third-party data processors are IT companies who undertake (part of) the data processing for Bitdefender on a contractual basis.
-Bitdefender has said that these external data processors are required to maintain the same level of customer data security as the company itself, and that they aren’t allowed to share data with other third parties.
+Bitdefender has said that they are required to maintain the same level of customer data security as the company itself.
+Additionally, they aren’t allowed to share data with other third parties.

-For most users the above exception won’t be a problem at all, especially if you aren’t doing crazy things online.
-It also makes a difference that Bitdefender obviously doesn’t have access to your entire network traffic, as a VPN has, for example.
+For most users, the above exception won’t be a problem at all, especially if you aren’t doing crazy things online.
+It also makes a difference that Bitdefender obviously doesn’t have access to your entire network traffic, like a VPN does, for example.
 You’re only in contact with Bitdefender’s servers when you visit their own or a related website.

 Based on all this, we conclude that Bitdefender takes a serious approach to maintaining the privacy of its users.
 That’s why we give Bitdefender an 8.5 for privacy.